Updated: May 8

-It's tough processing these emotions on a day that floods your social media, email, billboards, shopping specials and TV with happy mother-daughter relationships...and you can't relate.
+It's tough moving past these emotions on a day that floods your social media, email, billboards, shopping specials, and TV with happy mother-daughter / mother-son relationships...and you can't relate.

-But, though this is a special day, it's still just a holiday and one day out of 365.
-Meaning, don't steer off your track of healing journey over one day.
+Though this is a special day, it's still just a holiday and one day out of 365.
+Meaning, don't steer off track of healing journey over one day.
 A day that will come, and then go.

 Here are a few ways you can spend this holiday if it's a "not so happy" Mother's Day:

 When uncomfortable or heavy emotions surface, process them with honesty.
-Write it out in a journal or just verbally vent out loud to God or a friend what you feel.
+Write it out in a journal or verbally vent out loud to God or a friend what you feel.
 It's okay to grieve, to feel what you feel.
 Let those emotions flow out, and then shift to appreciation.
 Recall happy moments you two have shared together.
 You can find SOMETHING to be appreciative about as it concerns your mother.
-Even if its just acknowledging that because of her, you have life.
+Even if it's just acknowledging that because of her, you have life.
 You can appreciating having a friend to vent to.
 You can appreciate the day in general, regardless of the holiday.
 Release the emotions, then find something good to focus on.

 Gosh, I can only imagine how tough Mother's Day is when your mom has passed away.
-I pray comfort and peace surrounds you not just this day but always.
-While grieving, sometimes it's best not to be alone.
-Get with your other family members and those who shared love with your mommy so that you all may support each other during bereavement.
+I pray comfort and peace surrounds you not just on this day, but always.
+If today is tough, get with your family members, friends, and/or those who shared love with your mommy so that you all may support each other on this day.
 Do/suggestion something special in her loving memory.
-But, maybe you do want to be alone on this day and that's okay too.
-Do what is best for you.
+Or, maybe you'd honor her alone on this day, and that's okay too.

 If you are a mommy, HAPPY MOTHER'S DAY!
 Allow the love and appreciation shown on this day to uplift you.
 Maybe Mother's Day is difficult with your own mother, but don't allow that to interfere with the love sent to you.
 You can even choose to celebrate yourself with a day of self-care / self-love.

-Celebrate a mommy you admire.
+Celebrate a mommy or a woman you admire.
 It can be a friend, a grandmother, a coworker, a woman that has been a mother figure, a neighbor, it can even be you!
 Uplifting someone else will automatically uplift you.

-Do something completely not related to Mother's Day.
+Do something completely unrelated to Mother's Day.
 I get it.
-Some experiences are deeply traumatic and this day is only serving as a trigger.
+Some experiences are deeply traumatic, and this day only serves as a trigger.
 Some mother-child relationships aren't worth celebrating or being 'fake nice' about.
 I send light and love to for having such a difficult experience.
 Today, find something to do that takes you completely away from the holiday all together.
-(Volunteer for a cause important to you, go to the movies, shopping, rest, walk in the park, do some self-care, meet with some friends, have a cleaning day, etc.)
+Volunteer for a cause important to you, go to the movies, shopping, rest, walk in the park, do some self-care, meet with some friends, have a cleaning day, treat today like another day.

 Get with another friend who is experiencing the same challenge as you during this holiday.
 There is something so special about being around those who get it.
 Who understand you without judgement.
-But look, if the common ground is a broken mother-child bond, then don't get together to have a bashing session of your mothers.
+But look, if the common ground is a broken mother-child bond, then don't get together to have a bashing session of mothers.
 Support and encourage each other, and do something fun!

 *Happy Mother's Day to the mommies that strive to give unconditional love and support.
 To mommies who are intentional about breaking the cycle and do their best even when it's difficult.
 Even those who aren't your children see all that you do, and we thank you mommy!